ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In this specification and in application profiles building on it, this parameter is used to ask and retrieve from the KDC information about the signature algorithm and related parameters used in the group.

-When used in the Token Post request sent to the KDC (see {{token-post}}), the 'sign_info' parameter encodes the CBOR simple value Null, to request information and parameters about the signature algorithm and the public keys used in the groups that the client has been authorized to join.
+When used in the Token Post request sent to the KDC (see {{token-post}}), the 'sign_info' parameter specifies the CBOR simple value 'null' (0xf6), to request information and parameters about the signature algorithm and the public keys used in the groups that the client has been authorized to join.

 When used in the following 2.01 (Created) response from the KDC (see {{token-post}}), the 'sign_info' parameter is a CBOR array of one or more elements.
 The number of elements is at most the number of groups that the client has been authorized to join.
 Each element contains information about signing parameters and keys for one or more group or topic, and is formatted as follows.

 * The first element 'id' is a group name or an array of group names, associated to groups for which the next four elements apply.
 In the following, each specified group name is referred to as 'gname'.

-* The second element 'sign_alg' is an integer or a text string if the POST request included the 'sign_info' parameter with value Null, and indicates the signature algorithm used in the groups identified by the 'gname' values.
+* The second element 'sign_alg' is an integer or a text string if the POST request included the 'sign_info' parameter with value the CBOR simple value 'null' (0xf6), and indicates the signature algorithm used in the groups identified by the 'gname' values.
 It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry {{COSE.Algorithms}}.

 * The third element 'sign_parameters' is a CBOR array indicating the parameters of the signature algorithm used in the groups identified by the 'gname' values.
 Its content depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define the possible values and structure for the elements of this parameter (REQ4).

 * The fourth element 'sign_key_parameters' is a CBOR array indicating the parameters of the key used with the signature algorithm, in the groups identified by the 'gname' values.
 Its content depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define the possible values and structure for the elements of this parameter (REQ5).

-* The fifth element 'pub_key_enc' parameter is either a CBOR integer indicating the encoding of public keys used in the groups identified by the 'gname' values, or has value Null indicating that the KDC does not act as repository of public keys for group members.
+* The fifth element 'pub_key_enc' parameter is either a CBOR integer indicating the encoding of public keys used in the groups identified by the 'gname' values, or has value the CBOR simple value 'null' (0xf6) indicating that the KDC does not act as repository of public keys for group members.
 Its acceptable integer values are taken from the 'Label' column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
 It is REQUIRED of the application profiles to define specific values to use for this parameter, consistently with the acceptable formats of public keys (REQ6).

 The CDDL notation {{RFC8610}} of the 'sign_info' parameter is given below.